Durant leads Brooklyn past Warriors in Golden State reunion - WHIZ News

 Nets: The Nets made their first visit to second-year Chase Center having been scheduled to play here during the arena’s first season March 12 last year but the game was canceled near the start of the pandemic. … Brooklyn won three in a row against Golden State for the first time since March 9, 2011 through March 30, 2012. … The Nets earned their first road win at Golden State since a 102-100 victory on March 30, 2012.

-Warriors: Injured rookie James Wiseman spoke in Mandarin Chinese on the big screen to help celebrate the Lunar New Year. … Big man Kevon Looney says he’s “making good progress.
+Warriors: Draymond Green “tweaked his knee and was in a lot of pain” in the first half but was able to return, Kerr said. … Injured rookie James Wiseman spoke in Mandarin Chinese on the big screen to help celebrate the Lunar New Year. … Big man Kevon Looney says he’s “making good progress.
 Hopefully I’ll be back on the court soon,” a week out from his left ankle sprain — surprisingly an injury he’s never had previously.

 QUOTEABLE